rricharz/Tu77/README.md

  sudo rm /tmp/tu56status
 ```

-Note: The status file is called tu56status, because it works both for my tu56 magtape
+Note: The status file is called tu56status, because it works both for the tu77 magtape
-front panel emulator and my tu56 DECtape front panel emulator.
+front panel emulator and the tu56 DECtape front panel emulator.

-in this case, or start the demo program again and let it go through the complete demo.

 **Installing the proper driver in SimH**